-Send Caller ID as Caller's Emergency Service Identification (CESID): The caller ID configured on the User's page is the telephone number sent to the service provider when a user dials an emergency services number (e.g., 911 in the U.S.).
+- COS Telephony: This is the telephony features permissions COS associated with the user group. - COS Call Permissions: This call permission COS is associated with a user group. - COS Voice Mail: This is the voice mail permissions COS record associated with the user group. - Send Caller ID as Caller's Emergency Service Identification (CESID): The caller ID configured on the User's page is the telephone number sent to the service provider when a user dials an emergency services number (e.g., 911 in the U.S.).
 Default setting is checked on.
 If this option is not selected, the outbound caller ID will be either the user's DID or the site's CESID.

-For more information on emergency and 911 calls, see Appendix A for more information.
+For more information on setting up emergency dialing, see Appendix A, "Emergency Dialing Operations" for more information.

-Send DID as Caller's Emergency Service Identification (CESID): This is the telephone number sent to the service provider when a user dials an emergency services number (e.g., 911 in the U.S.) from their home phone.
-If this option is not selected and Send Caller ID as Caller's Emergency Service Identification (CESID) is also not selected, the outbound caller ID will be the site's CESID.
+• Send DID as Caller's Emergency Service Identification (CESID): This telephone number is sent to the service provider when a user dials an emergency services number from a home phone (for example, 911 in the U.S.).
+If this option is not selected and Send Caller ID as Caller's Emergency Service Identification (CESID) is also not selected, the outbound caller ID becomes the site's CESID.

-For more information on emergency and 911 calls, see Appendix A for more information.
+For more information on emergency and 911 calls, see Appendix A, "Emergency Dialing Operations" for more information.